runpod/docs/docs/cli/projects/get-started.md

 ## Step 3.
 Run a development server

-With the code written, you'll now run a development server using the RunPod CLI `project dev` command.
+Now let's run the code you've written.
+You'll start a development server using the RunPod CLI `project dev` command.

 RunPod provides a development server that allows you to quickly make changes to your code and test these changes in a live environment.
-You don't need to rebuild a Docker image or redeploy your code to the RunPod platform, just because you made a small change or added a new dependency.
+You don't need to rebuild a Docker image or redeploy your code to the RunPod platform just because you made a small change or added a new dependency.

 To run a development server, use the RunPod CLI `project dev` command and select a Network volume.